CodyFlame/CodyFire/README.md

 <br>

+This is Alamofire with blackjack, roulette and craps!

-The lib which will convert your massive API calls code into the awesome convenient and easy maintainable controllers!
+This lib will convert you to convert your massive API code into an awesome convenient and easy maintainable calls in controllers!

+Based on Alamofire 4.5.

 Use Codable models for everything related to API requests:
 - payload